Words for a Modern Age come mostly from Latin Greek sources

 —Hubert Phillips

 Translation for Verba Obscura #1 may be found by going to Translation #1.
-Use your browser’s “back” or “return” button to return to this list.
+Use your browser’s “back” or “return”

-Of little value his compunctions
+• Of little value his compunctions

 Who assumes clavinous functions